-

 You cannot make it a day, better yet, a mile, on the trail without friendship and family.
 Even more important than food and shelter, which can be found along the trail, you must have support.

 Without my family and my hiking companions I could not have survived.
-The trail became my home to which I still cling four years later.
+The trail became my home to which I still cling ten years later.
 When the clutter of my life becomes too much, I throw on my pack and head home, to the woods.
 Where the crush of leaves underfoot is more welcome than honking horns.
-Where trail mix and ramen noodles gives me more pleasure than a steak.
-Where my sleeping bag and the cool ground under my head soothes me more than a bed in any five-star hotel.
+Where trail mix and ramen noodles give me more pleasure than a steak.
+Where my sleeping bag and the cool ground under my head soothe me more than a bed in any five-star hotel.

 The trail is honest.
 It is not easy.
 It does not treat you well.
 But if you work, if you put in good, honest, back-breaking, brow-sweating, leg-tiring work, you will reap the rewards.
 The vistas are prettier, the water always cooler, when you earn it instead of buy it.